-Thomas R. Baruch is the founder and managing director of CMEA Capital.
-He founded CMEA Capital in 1989 to pursue a lifelong passion for applying investment discipline and strategy to nurture investment success in the application of exponential new technologies, such as Moore’s Law and genomics, to building breakthrough companies that will transform industries.
+Thomas R. Baruch is a partner emeritus/strategic adviser at formation | 8.
+Tom is also the founder and managing director of CMEA Capital, which he founded in 1989 to pursue a lifelong passion for applying investment discipline and strategy to nurture investment success in the application of exponential new technologies, such as Moore’s Law and genomics, to building breakthrough companies that will transform industries.

 Baruch honed his early-stage investment skills beginning at the Battelle Development Corporation in the late 1960s and then at Exxon Corporation in the 1970s and early ’80s.
 At Exxon, he managed investments and created several early-stage technology companies applying materials science and semiconductor-industry technologies such as Supertex (Nasdaq:SUPX).
-He formed CMEA Capital with New Enterprise Associates (NEA) in 1989 after previously having founded and served as CEO of Microwave Technology, Inc., a supplier of gallium arsenide integrated circuits and value-added sub-systems.
+He formed CMEA Capital with New Enterprise Associates (NEA) in 1989 after previously having founded and served as CEO of Microwave Technology Inc., a supplier of gallium arsenide integrated circuits and value-added sub-systems.

-Baruch was one of the original investors in Aclara Biosciences, which merged with Monogram Biosciences (Nasdaq:MRGM); Entropic Communications, Inc. (Nasdaq:ENTR); Flextronics (Nasdaq:FLEX); Netro (Nasdaq:NTRO); Silicon Spice, acquired by Broadcom (Nasdaq:BRCM); and Symyx Technologies (Nasdaq:SMMX).
+Baruch was one of the original investors in Aclara Biosciences, which merged with Monogram Biosciences (Nasdaq:MRGM); Entropic Communications Inc. (Nasdaq:ENTR); Flextronics (Nasdaq:FLEX); Netro (Nasdaq:NTRO); Silicon Spice, acquired by Broadcom (Nasdaq:BRCM); and Symyx Technologies (Nasdaq:SMMX).